 Curriculum: Please purchase, or check out of the library as needed, the books listed below.

 This literature class will familiarize students with high-school-level literary terms and criticism through a wide variety of genres and subject matter.
 The emphasis is on reading, reflection, exploring new ideas, critical thinking, and analysis, rather than on written responses.
-The class will focus on how we can read and enjoy drama, poetry, novels, short stories, and nonfiction – while using literary analysis to enrich our lives and change the world!
-Various short stories and poetry will also be read throughout the year which the teacher will provide.
+The class will focus on how we can read and enjoy classics, fables, fiction, fantasy, and poetry – while using literary analysis to enrich our lives and change the world!

 Cost: $290